linagora/openpaas-esn/doc/REST_user.md

 - 200 Ok.
 With the stream of the avatar
 - 304 Not modified.
 The avatar has not been changed since the last GET
-- 401 Unauthorized.
-The current request does not contains any valid data to be used for authentication
 - 404 Not found.
 - 500 Internal server error: there was a problem with recovering the file.